Towards open and expandable cognitive AI architectures for large-scale multi-agent human-robot collaborative learning: Multi-agent LfD cognitive AI architecture

 where $\mathcal{L}_g$ denotes the employed global loss function, $\mathcal{L}_{\beta}$ corresponds to the loss term with respect to each individual $\textbf{W}_\beta$ and $\hat{Y}(.)$, $Y(.)$ is the estimated, targeted (ground truth) output of $\textbf{W}_\beta$, respectively.
 In order to achieve feature transfer learning, the following alignment loss factor is added to $\mathcal{L}_g$ in (\ref{eq:FLGlobalLossFL}):

 where $V(.)$ denotes an alignment/similarity measure between $\textbf{W}_{\beta 1}$ and $\textbf{W}_{\beta 2}$ (e.g. Euclidean distance $\lVert . \rVert$ between the model parameters, as in (\ref{eq:UserWeight})).
 It needs to be highlighted that the above mentioned transfer learning mechanism is applicable for AI models that exhibit similar patterns and correlations in the underlying data space, which inevitably implies overlaps and similarities between the respective $S_{\beta 1}$ and $S_{\beta 2}$ sets.
+Moreover, the principal goal of this scheme lies on transferring knowledge gained during the training process of model $\textbf{W}_{\beta 1}$ (where sufficiently large training datasets are available) to facilitate the creation of a functionally similar/related model $\textbf{W}_{\beta 2}$ (where availability of adequate amounts of training data is not present).

-\item {\it{Multi-task learning}}: According to the formalisms proposed in the literature so far for federated multi-task learning, the fundamental aim is posed as simultaneously constructing separate, but related, AI models at each network node \cite{smith2017federated}\cite{sattler2020clustered}.
+\item {\it{Multi-task learning}}: According to the formalisms proposed in the literature so far for federated Multi-Task Learning (MTL), the fundamental aim is posed as simultaneously constructing separate, but related, AI models at each network node \cite{smith2017federated}\cite{sattler2020clustered}.
 The latter requires, among others, the formulation of a so called precision matrix that encodes the inter-relations among the models, which can be either explicitly defined a priori or learned directly from the data.
 Under the current conceptualization, the problem of federated multi-task learning is re-formulated so as to allow the simultaneous learning of multiple global models $\textbf{W}_\beta$ that correspond to related (and often co-occurring) robotic tasks.
 The respective loss function to be used during training has the following general form:

 where $\mathbf{A}$ is a weight matrix produced by the concatenation of the individual $\textbf{W}_\beta$ model parameters and $\mathbf{\Omega} \in\mathbb{R}^{B\times B}$ is the so called precision matrix.
 Function $\mathcal{X} (.)$ summarizes the defined assumptions of the federated multi-task learning problem, where a bi-convex formulation is often selected \cite{caldas2018federated}, as follows: